The official scikit-learn certification, proctored by Probabl

-The Associate Practitioner Certification is for junior data scientists.
-A 90 minute exam covering fundamental ML, preprocessing, model selection, and evaluation, designed and graded by the maintainers of scikit-learn.
+The Associate Practitioner Certification targets junior data scientists.
+A 120-minute exam covering fundamental ML, preprocessing, model selection, and evaluation, designed by scikit-learn maintainers.

-The certification is designed to ensure that our certified professionals possess both the conceptual understanding and the practical skills of a junior data scientist.
-The exam is graded against the eight areas below.
+The Associate certification ensures certified professionals have both the conceptual understanding and practical skills of a junior data scientist.

 01